 - Use your UNL credentials to log into your account.

-*In case you may have an account from a previous semester after logging in, you should be able to access your account.
-Reach out to PSEPP if you have any trouble logging in.
+*If you have participated in PSEPP during prior semesters, your account may be deactivated.
+If you have difficulty logging in to PSEPP, please reach out to PSEPP so we can reactivate your account manually.
 Once you log in, you will be asked to update your profile where you can select the course(s) you are currently enrolled in.

 Failure to create an account by the deadline means that you will not be eligible to earn credits by participating in research studies (Option A/C) and you will only be able to earn credits by writing article reports (Option B).